yiisoft/yii2-queue/docs/guide/worker.md

 WantedBy=multi-user.target
 ```

-You need to reload systemd, so it tries to apply the unit:
+You need to reload systemd in order for it to re-read configuration:

 ```sh
 systemctl daemon-reload
 ```

-Set of commands to control of the workers:
+Set of commands to control workers:

 ```sh
 # To start two workers